denis-sokolov/remove-github-forks/README.md

 #### Options

+- `--debug` will output extended details in case of errors.
 - `--user <userOrOrganization>` will only clean repositories for the user or organization provided, without touching repositories for organizations you are in.
 - `-y`, `--yes` will not ask for confirmation before deleting repositories.
 Useful for cron jobs!